citrixonline/GoToWebinar-Ruby/README.md

 ##Status

-Tests are incomplete at this time.
+Tests are complete and passing.